onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 We need an NPC-friendly environment - where

-“You dob’t have time” - how I wonder whether this means no time in the world or in your own life that’s about to end
+“You don’t have time” - how I wonder whether this means no time in the world or in your own life that’s about to end
+    and it actually depends on you in either case - you can help make this a cultural phenomenon and can help make it inevitable and for it to pick up on its own - rendering me obsolete - we can put the current system in the position of "if you can't beat them - join them"

 List all the books you want to read and all your bookmarks And mention in the clip which file in the repo to look at as a guide for reading it